-If your hotel is not suited for longer stays, can you help get your guests booked with nearby long term stay lodging that is pet friendly?
+If your hotel is not suited for longer stays, helping your guests get booked with nearby long-term stay lodging that is pet friendly would be so welcomed.

 Thank you for all you do to help make sure no pets are left behind--and they stay safe with their families in the season ahead.
-A positive experience will bring pet parents back again with or without their furry children.
+A positive experience will bring pet parents back again with and without their furry children.
 You have been their safe zone and given them peace in the eye of the storm.
-The good will, word of mouth and social media praise could be immeasurable.
-Most importantly, though, is you have made a difference in a furry family’s life and for that we are all forever grateful.
+The good will, word of mouth and social media praise is immeasurable.
+Most importantly, though, is you have made a difference in a pet family’s life and for that we are all forever grateful.

 Woof!
 Meow!
 Chirp!
 In other words, Thank You!